gutomezencio/carousel/README.md

 The stack chosen for this project was:

+- React
+- SASS
 - Webpack 5
-- React
-- Scoped CSS
 - Babel
 - Eslint
 - Prettier
+- Jest + React Testing Library

 ### To-do

-- Add unit tests
 - Add E2E tests
-- Config a bundle for production
 - Publish this component / package to NPM